 Dunmore, John Murray, (4th) Earl of, (4th) Viscount Fincastle, (4th) Lord Murray of Blair, Moulin, and Tillimet (b.
 1732, Taymouth, Perthshire, Scotland - d.
 Feb.
 25 or March 5, 1809, Ramsgate, Kent, England), governor of New York (1770-74), Virginia (1771-75), and the Bahamas (1787-96).
 He succeeded to his father's titles in 1756.

 Dunrossil (of Vallaquie in the Isle of North Uist and County of Inverness), John William Morrison, (2nd) Viscount (b.
-May 22, 1926, London - d.
+May 22, 1926, London, England - d.
 March 22, 2000, Lanzarote, Canary Islands, Spain), governor of Bermuda (1983-88); son of William Shepherd Morrison, Viscount Dunrossil.
-He was appointed governor of Bermuda in July 1983, following a posting as British high commissioner in Bridgetown, Barbados.
+He was appointed governor of Bermuda in July 1983, following postings as British high commissioner to Fiji, Nauru, and Tuvalu (1978-82) and Barbados (1982-83).
 In Bermuda, he became actively involved with community organizations, including the St. John Ambulance Brigade, which named their Paget headquarters, Dunrossil House, after him.
 In retirement he served on various boards and was active in the House of Lords as a crossbencher watching out for the interests of the Scottish islands, and sitting on various select committees.
 He was lord lieutenant of the Western Isles from 1993.

 Dunstan, Donald Allan (b.
 Sept.
 21, 1926, Suva, Fiji - d.
 Feb.
 6, 1999, Adelaide, South Australia), premier of South Australia (1967-68, 1970-79).
 He began his political career in Adelaide handing out how-to-vote cards for the conservatives in 1943, when he was still at school, but soon changed his views ("I've often been described as a congenital rebel - in fact my headmaster at St. Peter's [College] repeated that phrase on more than one occasion").
 He entered state parliament in 1953.
 He moved at Labor's 1965 Federal Conference in Sydney that the words "White Australia" be dropped from the party's policy.
 After leading Labor to defeat at the 1968 South Australian state election, Dunstan won four elections in a row in the 1970s.
 His period in office was marked by social reforms including the decriminalization of homosexuality, making his the first state in the country to do so.
 He was also known for supporting the arts and established Aboriginal land rights for the first time in the country.
 The Dunstan era was one of major reform that turned conservative South Australia into one of the nation's most progressive states in the 1970s.
 One day in 1972, Dunstan defied convention and attended parliament wearing pink shorts instead of the traditional gray suit.
 Dunstan said he had sought to inject some panache into the conservative corridors of power.
 He was one of Australia's most popular politicians.